DevCycleHQ/devcycle-docs/docs/best-practices/experimenting-with-custom-properties.md

 ## Implementing Custom Properties

 Custom Properties can be added to any user object in your code by including it in the `customData` field.
-For example, let’s implement a boolean `isBetaUser` property using the React SDK:
+For example, let’s implement the boolean `isBetaUser` property using the React SDK:

 ```jsx
 import { useDVCClient } from '@devcycle/devcycle-react-sdk'